redteaminfra/redteam-infra/external/aws/README.md

 region=us-west-2
 ```

-You will also need to setup a `variables.tfvars` file
+You will also need to set up a `variables.tfvars` file

 ```
 key_name = "<Location of your key ie ~/.ssh/deploy.
 Note; this cannot be a password protected key>"